BLCM/wlmods/Apocalyptech/deprecated_or_broken/README.md

   trying to figure that out.
 Note that technically most of that stuff unlocks based on either mission or objectives, not level, so there's a bit of hand-waving.
+- `quiet_bandit_camps.txt` - Tried to disable the horn-blowing sound effect that plays when you approach the randomized overworld bandit camps.
+Couldn't get the attrs to change, though, in the end.
+I think that hotfixes fire too early, before the camps (and before even the camp's base classes) have been loaded.

 Licenses
 ========